LEG Immobilien

-LEG Immobilien AG (Landesentwicklungsgesellschaft) is a German property company.
+LEG Immobilien SE (Landesentwicklungsgesellschaft) is a German property company.
 As of 2016, it is a constituent of the MDAX trading index of German mid-cap companies.

 The company was established as a housing provider operating in the German Land of Nordrhein-Westfalen.
-It was later privatised and currently operates as an Aktiengesellschaft (publicly traded company).
+It was 2008 privatised and operates since 2013 as an Aktiengesellschaft (publicly traded company).
 The headquarters is located in Düsseldorf, the Land capital (Landeshauptstadt) of Nordrhein-Westfalen.

 As of 2016, the company has around 1000 employees and holds around 130,000 apartments and properties.
 A takeover bid by Deutsche Wohnen failed in 2015.

+In August 2020 company changed its legal form from Aktiengesellschaft to Societas Europaea.